 It is a custom to buy gold or silver coins on this day.
 Going to markets, malls and other shopping places are quite hectic these days.
 Purchasing new things, decorative pieces, household products, brass utensils, idols of Lord Ganesha and Goddess Lakshmi lies at the heart of this festival.
 People buy new cars, organize Bhoomi poojan, inaugurate showrooms and consider starting new ventures on this day.
 All these activities define the significance of this festival.

-This year, Dhanteras will fall on October 22, Saturday2022.
+This year, Dhanteras will fall on November 10, Saturday 2023.
 It is common in many places of the country to observe a fast on this day to honor the festival.
 They fast till sunset and ceremoniously broke it by eating puris with sweet dishes.

 It is a ritual to lit diyas and places it at the entrance of the house.
 The diyas are considered mandatory to welcome Goddess Laksmi to the home.
 People play devotional songs and bhajans to establish a spiritual environment in their house.
 The new purchases and cereals are placed in the temple area of the house because it is considered auspicious.